tmtsoftware/esw-ts/README.md

 This module includes E2E test which demonstrate following flow which is all automated:

-1. Start Location, Config and AAS csw services
+1. Start Location, Config and AAS CSW services
 2. Build and Install `lib`
 3. Build and Start `config` example
 4. Create configuration file